RinProject/Rin/docs/utility.md

 ---

 ## Sayc
-Has the bot say a message in a given channel
+Has the bot say a message in a given channel.

 Examples:
 ```